EtzionR/My-TF-AutoEncoder/README.md

 ![anomaly](https://github.com/EtzionR/My-TF-AutoEncoder/blob/main/outputs/anomaly.png)

-As you can see, the matrices we isolated here are indeed full of noise and form part of the infected observations we added synthetically - which means that we were able to identify the anomalies from the whole data set and isolate them.
+&emsp;&emsp; As you can see, the matrices we isolated here are indeed full of noise and was part of the infected matrices we added synthetically - which means that we were able to identify the anomalies from the whole data set and isolate them.

+For conculsion, we saw that AutoEncoders as a lot of useful applications, that can be serve as useful tools in the field of machine learning.

 ## Libraries
 The code uses the following library in Python:

+**tensorflow**

 **matplotlib**